-Company must advise the Ministry of Interior in case of assignment termination.
-There notification should be made after departure, as soon as possible after the departure.
-Notice should be provided in writing.
+The Company must advise the Ministry of Interior in case of termination of the approved assignment or employment.
+The notification should be given in writing as soon as possible after the employee’s departure.

 Mergers and Acquisitions

-In case of merger and acquisition, it is critical to examine the proposed new structure at least 3 month prior to the execution date, to determine what is needed to allow work visa continuity.
+In cases where there is a merger or acquisition of the employer company, it is critical to review the proposed new structure at least 3 months prior to the effective date to determine the requirements for continuity of the work permit.

 Service Contract Projects

-Where the assignment is a project involving a service contract with an Israeli company, a copy of the service agreement must be provided in support of the application.
-Please Note: The foreign employee will only be permitted to work at the exact specific location or multiple locations and positions as indicated in the application and work permit approval.
+Where the assignment is for a project involving a service contract with an Israeli company, a copy of the contract must be provided in support of the application.
+It is important to note that the foreign employee will only be permitted to work at the location or locations and for the requested position specified in the application and work permit approval.

 The company must: